nickmalleson/surf/projects/BreezeRoutes/README.md

 So I've used the [togpx](https://github.com/tyrasd/togpx) library to convert the geojson files to GPX files.
 The only tricky thing is using a callback function that specifies where the times associated with each coordinate are in the json.

-For details see: `breezetogpx.js`.
-The script reads all `.json` files in a directory and writes out `.gpx` files to a specified directory.
+For details see: `./json2gpx/breezetogpx.js`.
+The script reads all `.json` files in its directory and writes out `.gpx` files in the same place.

-To run the script do:
+To run the script, copy the json files into the `json2gpx` folder and do:

 ```
-./breezetogpx.js <input directory> <output directory>
+./breezetogpx.js
 ```

+Note that the times in the output GPX file will be wrong because I haven't bothered to try to adjust for the time zone.
+This should be an easy fix if it is important, the time zone is stored in an _offset_ field in the json.

 **XXXX Extend script to run over all files in a specified directory**